New reducible configurations for graph multicoloring with application to the experimental resolution of McDiarmid-Reed's Conjecture (extended version): Introduction

-For finite triangle-free induced subgraphs of the triangular lattice, called {\em hexagonal graphs} in this paper, it is easy to observe that they are $(3,1)$-colorable and it has been proven by Havet~\cite{hav01} that such graphs are also $(5,2)$-colorable and $(7,3)$-colorable.
+For finite triangle-free induced subgraphs of the triangular lattice, called {\em hexagonal graphs} in this paper, it is easy to observe that they are $(3,1)$-colorable, and it has been proven by Havet~\cite{hav01} that such graphs are also $(5,2)$-colorable and $(7,3)$-colorable.
 Sudeep and Vishwanathan~\cite{Sud05} then presented a simpler $(14,6)$-coloring algorithm and later, Sau et al.~\cite{Sau12} a simpler $(7,3)$-coloring, but using the four colors theorem as a subroutine.
 The list version has been considered by Aubry et al.~\cite{AGT10}.
 They showed that hexagonal graphs are $(5m,2m)$-choosable.
 Of course, as a hexagonal graph can have an induced 9-cycle, the best we can hope is to find a $(9,4)$-coloring.
 In 1999, McDiarmid and Reed proposed the following conjecture (initially stated in terms of weighted coloring): \begin{conjecture}[McDiarmid-Reed~\cite{mcd00}] Every hexagonal graph is $(9,4)$-colorable. \end{conjecture}

-The aim of this paper is to define general reducible configurations for $(a,b)$-coloring when $2< a/b\le 3$, that may allow to prove that some graphs are $(a,b)$-colorable.
+This paper aims to define general reducible configurations for $(a,b)$-coloring when $2< a/b\le 3$, which may allow one to prove that some graphs are $(a,b)$-colorable.
 In particular, we will apply our reduction tools on triangle-free induced subgraphs of the triangular lattice, in order to solve Conjecture~\ref{mcdconj}.
-The results are based on the Ph.D. thesis of Godin~\cite{god09} that contains also reducibility results for $(a,b)$-choosability, even when $a/b\ge 3$.
+A part of the results is based on the Ph.D. thesis of Godin~\cite{god09} that also contains reducibility results for $(a,b)$-choosability, even when $a/b\ge 3$.
 Searching for reducible configurations is common when dealing with graph (multi)coloring.
-It is for instance a part of the discharging method, a method extensively used for proving colorability properties on planar or bounded maximum average degree graphs.
+It is, for instance, a part of the discharging method, extensively used for proving colorability properties on planar or bounded maximum average degree graphs.
 In the case $2< a/b\le 3$, reducible configurations for $(a,b)$-coloring take the form of induced paths in which interior vertices have degree 2 in the graph, called {\em handles}.
 In order to get sharper results, we have also to define more sophisticated handles by looking at the lengths of the induced paths that start at one or both of the end-vertices of the handle (in which cases we speak about S-handle and H-handle, respectively).